jaredcoderman/jhead-blog/content/posts/aho-corasick-algo.md

 	return false
 }
 ```
 Here I am just doing a simple sliding window that compares a **pattern**--a given **suspicious chain**--against each process in a chain.
 While this absolutely works for this project and any optimization would absolutely be over-engineering.
 I was curious if there was a better way to do this if I had a very large amount of **patterns** to check against a given chain.

-Enter the **Aho-Corasick Algorithm**, it sounds so cool and advanced I had to take a shot at understanding it.
-It took me a little while to understand but I learned a lot about data structures along the way.
+Enter the **Aho-Corasick Algorithm**.
+This came up while I was talking to ChatGPT about the problem and I had to take a shot at understanding it.
+It took me a little while to fully understand, but I learned a lot about data structures along the way.

 ## The Algorithm